Shop With Your SNAP/EBT Card and get FREE Fruits and Vegetables

 The Medina Square Farmers Market will participate in the Produce Perks Program again this year, which doubles the purchasing power of low-income shoppers – providing a $1 for $1 match for families and individuals receiving SNAP (formerly known as food stamps).
 The match can be used to purchase fruits and vegetables, stretching SNAP dollars for additional healthy foods.
 Produce Perks tokens may be used at any participating Produce Perks site.
 Visit www.produceperks.org to find other sites near you.

-Visit the Main Street Medina information booth at the Medina Square Farmers Market before you shop.
+Visit the Medina Farmers Market green information tent at the Medina Square Farmers Market before you shop.

 Swipe your Ohio Direction Card for tokens to spend at the market.